mattiasdelang/Bierdopje-PHP/README.md

 ### HTTP User-Agent
 Bierdopje requires all automated tools to specify a custom User-Agent when performing HTTP requests.
-So give your Http client a default User-Agent before passing it to the constructor:
+So give your Http client a default User-Agent before passing it to the constructor.

 ```PHP
 use mattiasdelang\Bierdopje as BierdopjeApi;